A method for the large scale synthesis of metal oxide nanosheets, and their uses

-The main advantage of magnesium battery is its very large theoretical capacities.
+The main advantage of magnesium batteries is its very large theoretical capacities.
 Owing to the divalent nature of Mg2+ ions, it has substantially higher volumetric and gravimetric capacities.
 (3833 mAh cm-3 and 2205mAh g-1 respectively).
 Mg batteries does not experience the irreversible capacity loss due to the solid electrolyte interphase (SEI) formation that usually occurs in many battery systems including Li and Na.
-In addition, Mg has better stability in the ambient environment hence the battery packaging does not require any inert atmosphere.
-Mg metal also lack dendrite formation and associated battery failure due to internal short circuit.
-The main challenge of Mg battery research is the development of compatible cathode material.
+In addition, Mg has better stability in ambient conditions, hence the battery packaging does not require any inert atmosphere.
+Mg metal also lacks dendrite formation and associated battery failure due to internal short circuit.
+The main challenge of Mg battery research is the development of compatible cathode materials.
 Unlike the Li+ ion, the Mg2+ divalent ion is more electropositive.
-Since the ionic radii of both the ions are more or less same (Li+ – 0.76Å, Mg2+ – 0.72Å) the effective charge density of Mg ion is even higher.
-Hence, Mg2+ ion exhibit more effective columbic interaction with the cathode materials.
-This interaction kinetically sluggish Mg-ion intercalation to the cathode lattice, and causes low energy/ power density.
+Since the ionic radii of both the ions is more or less same (Li+ – 0.76 Å, Mg2+ – 0.72 Å) the effective charge density of Mg ion is higher than that of Li.
+Hence, Mg2+ ions exhibit more effective columbic interaction with the cathode materials.
+The kinetics of this interaction slows down Mg-ion intercalation to the cathode lattice, resulting in low energy and power density.

 Advantages and innovations

-Superior intercalation of Mg-ions results in the high energy density.
+Superior intercalation of Mg-ions results in high energy density.
 Cathodes of high capacity (up to 250 mAh/g) and ultralong life (˃3000 cycles) can be engineered and synthesized through this method.
 The strategy of pseudocapacitive Mg-ion storage can be extended for numerous metal oxide based cathodes for exceptional Mg-ion storage.

 Knowledge & Technology Transfer Department, IMDEA Materials Institute

 telephone: +34 91 5493422